forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 Groups Settings scanner detects if the actual groups settings do not match with the configured G Suite group settings in order to prevent anomalies.
-For example, a user from outside of the organization can never get into the group as  long as `allowExternalMembers: False` in the group’s settings.
+For example, a user from outside of the organization can never get into the group as  long as `allowExternalMembers: False` is in the group’s settings.
 Supported group settings are whoCanAdd, whoCanJoin, whoCanViewMembership, whoCanViewGroup, whoCanInvite, allowExternalMembers, and whoCanLeaveGroup.
 The Groups Settings scanner supports a whitelist and blacklist mode, to prevent such